Intrenion/Milcraft/doctrine/modern-strategy.md

 Test every plan against its political, human, economic, technological, geographic, and military conditions.

 **Outcome**
-The strategy stays workable across the full conflict.
+The strategy remains viable throughout the conflict.

 Chapter: The Dimensions of Strategy